Asbestos Removal Brisbane

 Importance of Brisbane Asbestos Removal

 As we all know by now, asbestos can be extremely harmful to your health and safety.
 Although we are all aware that asbestos is dangerous many are still unaware of just how extensive the risks of being around asbestos actually are.
 Asbestos was once labelled as the ‘magic mineral’, known for its chemical resistance, fireproofing properties and almost indestructible nature.
 Now, however we understand the significant health risks associated with asbestos exposure through the development of diseases such as mesothelioma, lung cancer and asbestosis.
 Due to its hazardous nature, it is paramount that you do not attempt to remove the asbestos on your own and instead contact professionals who are fully equipped and highly qualified in removing the substance carefully and correctly while avoiding any further exposure to you and the ones around you.
 Our team of experts at Threshold Environmental Services are here and ready to help.
 We engage highly skilled professionals who are fully equipped with all the latest and most innovative tools required to remove asbestos safely and thoroughly in every possible scenario.
 Investing in a highly qualified asbestos removal professional will take out all the stress and worry of getting rid of this harmful, unwanted mineral.
-At Threshold Environmental Services Asbestos Removal Brisbane we will not only completely remove the asbestos from your property but in turn remove any stress and headache that can come along with the removal of such a dangerous substance.
+At Threshold Environmental Services with our Asbestos Removal in Brisbane we will not only completely remove the asbestos from your property but in turn remove any stress and headache that can come along with the removal of such a dangerous substance.
 Asbestos removal is also vital in the protection of the environment and as such we meticulously extract and handle it with precise and extreme care to prevent any further contamination.
 Our removal experts pride themselves on making every effort to ensure that the asbestos fibres are not liberated from the work area through the implementation of strict control measures, including encapsulation of the removal area with plastic sheeting and continuous air monitoring during the removal process.
 Through our control measures we can minimise the harmful release of airborne asbestos fibres that can travel from your premise to the environment outside where it can possibly enter other homes or sites or into the lungs of those passing by.

 Why Threshold Environmental Services for Brisbane Asbestos Removal: